Phoenix JamesModel Male London, England, United Kingdom

 Phoenix’s first TV appearance was in 2004 on BBC Three television’s ‘Slam Poet 2004’ by Baby Cow Productions.
 A poetry competition in which he came third place.
 After this he was head hunted and commissioned by another television production company, Academy Films, who also saw the program, to write for two of their film projects.

-Continuing professionally with his modeling career in 2006 he won a Fashion TV Award for Best Male Model in 2007.
-Since then he has been involved in both print and televised campaigns for brands such as NHS, Kodak, Ford, Coca Cola, FIFA, Strongbow, Budweiser, Addison Lee, Virgin Money, The London Marathon, Sky Sports, Volkswagen, Samsung, Boots and Iceland.
-He has also choreographed catwalk shows during fashion week for new and established designers, dabbled in photography, organized fashion networking events and arranged & conducted photo shoots for editorials and continues to work within the modeling and fashion industry periodically.
+Continuing professionally with his modelling career in 2006 he won a Fashion TV Award for Best Male Model in 2007.
+Since then he has been involved in both print and televised campaigns for brands such as Virgin, NatWest, Kodak, Addison Lee, Coca Cola, Ford, The London Marathon, FIFA, Iceland, Sainsbury’s, Budweiser, Bodyform, Sky Sports, Tailor Made for Business, Strongbow, Volkswagen, Samsung, NHS and the Food Standards Agency.
+He has also choreographed catwalk shows during fashion week for new and established designers, dabbled in photography, organized fashion networking events and arranged & conducted photo shoots for editorials and continues to work within the modelling and fashion industry periodically.

-His modeling led him into the world of music videos and he has since played cameo and lead acting roles in a number of them which in turn led to cameo and lead acting roles in a number of independent feature length films some of which are yet to be released including a starring role in a six-part TV series called ‘Road to F.A Cup.
+His modeling led him into the world of music videos and he has since played cameo and lead acting roles in a number of them which in turn led to cameo and lead acting roles in a number of independent feature length films some of which are yet to be released including a starring role as Marc ‘Webby’ Webster in a six-part TV series called ‘Road to F.A Cup’ and as the lead character, Tunde, caught in a vicious love triangle in a romantic feature length drama titled ‘The Engagement’.

-Then between early 2010 – late 2011 he landed lead acting roles starring in short films, Love Dog, A Man Walks Into A Bar, On The Inside, I Luv U, Sober, In The Mourning.
+Then between early 2010 – late 2012 he landed lead acting roles starring in short films, Baby Anne, Love Dog, A Man Walks Into A Bar, On The Inside, I Luv U, Sober, In The Mourning, 3rd Time Lucky, A Contribution.

-He has also during this time, appeared in television productions for BBC One, BBC2, BBC Three, ITV, CH4, Living & Sky TV including Eastenders, Holby City, Luther, Dating in the Dark and Lee Nelson’s Well Good Show.
+He also during and around this period, appeared in television productions for BBC One, BBC2, BBC Three, ITV, CH4, CH5, Living & Sky TV including Eastenders, Holby City, Luther II & Luther III, Dating in the Dark, Stephen Fry: Gadget Man and Lee Nelson’s Well Good Show.

-His awards history to date, include: Hackney Empire Award – Best Performance 1999, Farrago Zoo Award – Best London Poet 2000, Dr. Martens Poetry Prize Award – Best Poetry Performance 2000, Dr. Martens Poetry Prize Award – Best Writer 2001, Farrago Zoo Award – Best Slam Poetry Performance 2002, Farrago Zoo Award – Seasonal Slam Champion 2003, International Library of Poetry – Editor’s Choice Award 2004, Soul Baby Live Award – Best Spoken Word Artist 2005, Soul Baby Live Award – Most Votes Over All Categories 2005, BEFFTA Award – Best Spoken Word Artist 2009.
+His awards history to date, include: Hackney Empire Award – Best Performance 1999, Farrago Zoo Award – Best London Poet 2000, Dr. Martens Poetry Prize Award – Best Poetry Performance 2000, Dr. Martens Poetry Prize Award – Best Writer 2001, Farrago Zoo Award – Best Slam Poetry Performance 2002, Farrago Zoo Award – Seasonal Slam Champion 2003, International Library of Poetry – Editor’s Choice Award 2004, Soul Baby Live Award – Best Spoken Word Artist 2005, Soul Baby Live Award – Most Votes Over All Categories 2005, Fashion TV Award – Best Male Model 2007, BEFFTA Award – Best Spoken Word Artist 2009, Jadine Hayles Fashion Model Award 2012.

-Other Award Nominations include: Black Enterprise Award, 2003, Men and Women of Merit Award 2003, Bermuda UG Music Award – Best Spoken Word Artist 2005, BEFFTA - Best Spoken Word Artist 2010, BEFFTA Award - Best Actor 2011.
+Other Award Nominations include: Black Enterprise Award, 2003, Men and Women of Merit Award 2003, Bermuda UG Music Award – Best Spoken Word Artist 2005, BEFFTA – Best Spoken Word Artist 2010, BEFFTA Award – Best Actor 2011, Basic Business Initiative Award – Creativity and Innovation 2013.

-Phoenix James is at the beginning of his creative career.
+Phoenix James has been described by others as “a modern day renaissance man” and is at the beginning of his creative career.